gatesch/mapr/README.md

 ansible-playbook clean-all.yml

 (this will remove the playbooks for the data nodes, the main.yml file and the JSON files for marathon)

+--------------------- Current challenges -------------------------

+NFS VIP will not work as the DCOS network currently sits on separate segments for each MapR member.
+NFS direct access could be a problem.